-\Students are also required to present valid documentation of receiving required follow-up immunizations after initial enrollment as a condition of continued enrollment.
+Students are also required to present valid documentation of receiving required follow-up immunizations after initial enrollment as a condition of continued enrollment.
 Exemptions may be given for religious and medical contraindication reasons.
 Refer to Board Policy 337.

 - 2) The results of a Tuberculosis (TB) Skin Test done within one (1) year prior to registration for students entering from the United States or its territories or within six (6) months for students entering from non-U.S. areas.
 If the results are positive or questionable, the parent/guardian must obtain and provide the school with a TB Evaluation Clearance from the Department of Public Health and Social Services before child is admitted to school. - 3) The results of a physical examination completed within one (1) year of entry into any school system.
-For Head Start enrollees, a hemoglobin and/or hematocrit blood test and lead screen\ are a required part of the physical examination process.
+For Head Start enrollees, a hemoglobin and/or hematocrit blood test and lead screen are a required part of the physical examination process.
 Assistance in obtaining appointments/services may also be available through the Head Start staff.
 Contact Health Services staff for more information.

-\Lead screening is available for free at Public Health for all children enrolled in Head Start.
+Lead screening is available for free at Public Health for all children enrolled in Head Start.

-4) Completed physical examination forms and/or health documents must be returned to the

-Head Start Central Office for appropriate clearance.
+4) Completed physical examination forms and/or health documents must be returned to the Head Start Central Office for appropriate clearance.
 School officials/staff, teachers, or other individuals outside of the Head Start Central Office are NOT authorized to accept any physical examination forms or health documents on behalf of Head Start.

 Emergency and Health Information - Each Head Start child must have an "Emergency/Health Information" card on file in the classroom upon admission to school and throughout the program year as per Department of Education Board Policy.
-Parents/guardians are asked to provide complete and accurate health information on these cards.
-They should also be updated as necessary.
+Parents/guardians are asked to provide complete and accurate health information as well as to provide the names and contact numbers of alternate people who are authorized to pick up the child.
+This card should be updated as necessary.
 Any significant changes in a child's health status should be called to the attention of the Head Start Health Services staff and Teaching Staff.